MAGNUM™ 3416SC powers Toyota's new crossover model

 MAGNUM™ 3416SC enables the required part design freedom for even complex applications thanks to its high heat stability over a wide range of processing temperatures.
 Our product offers high quality standards and guarantees best process handling.
 MAGNUM™ 3416SC is also renowned for its excellent paintability as well as for easy self-coloring properties.

 In autumn 2016, Toyota contacted Trinseo for support in performing root cause analysis for problems which occurred with painting the garnish and spoiler applications made from MAGNUM™ 3416SC.
-While the baby spoilers achieved a reject rate of only 5%, the reported scrap rates for the outer garnish and the rooftail spoiler part were much higher.
+While the mini spoilers achieved a reject rate of only 5%, the reported scrap rates for the outer garnish and the rooftail spoiler part were much higher.

 TMMT's first suggestion was the butadiene component in the ABS to be the root cause for the problem.
 In certain areas of the metallic painted part some darker-colored spots close to the injection gate appeared, so called "blooming".
 In contrast to metallic colors, no defects appeared after painting the same applications with non-metallic standard colors.